altid/altid.github.io/architecture.md

 If you find that you don't have enough information to thoroughly describe a service in a client implementation, again; please open an issue!

 Aside from the author:
-The goal of ubqt is to present data across a gamut of devices in a usable manner, in ways that work well with a given task or use case.
+The goal of Altid is to present data across a gamut of devices in a usable manner, in ways that work well with a given task or use case.
 To meet this goal, accurate, faithful recreation of a designers' work simply isn't possible.
 This is unfortunate, as I hold high respect for graphical designers, and have often marvelled at the amazing creations people have produced over the years.